What's the Difference Between a Carer and a Domiciliary Carer? - Surewise

 What’s the Difference Between a Carer and a Domiciliary Carer?

-When it comes to providing care, the terms ‘carer’ and ‘domiciliary carer’ are often used interchangeably in the UK.
-However, there are significant differences in their roles, responsibilities, and the nature of care they provide.
+When it comes to providing care, the terms ‘carer’ and ‘domiciliary carer‘ are often used interchangeably in the UK.
+However, there are significant differences in their roles, responsibilities, and the nature of the care they provide.

 Understanding these distinctions is crucial for anyone looking to pursue a career in caregiving or for families considering what type of care is best for their loved ones.
 Here, we’ll cover the main difference between a domiciliary care worker and a care worker.